Caliban (moon): Physical characteristics

-Caliban's diameter is estimated to be around 42 km, based on thermal measurements by the Herschel Space Observatory.
+Based on a single measurement point, Caliban's diameter is estimated to be around 42 km, based on thermal measuring by the Herschel Space Observatory.
 Its albedo is estimated at around 0.22, which is unusually high compared to those of other Uranian irregular satellites.
 Neptune's largest irregular satellite, Nereid, has a similarly high albedo as Caliban.
+However, an alternate solution with a diameter of 50 km and albedo of 0.15 was also found to be equally possible.

 Somewhat inconsistent reports put Caliban in the light-red category (B–V = 0.83 V–R = 0.52, B–V = 0.84 ± 0.03 V–R = 0.57 ± 0.03), redder than Himalia but still less red than most Kuiper belt objects.
 Caliban may be slightly redder than Sycorax.
 It also absorbs light at 0.7 μm, and one group of astronomers think this may be a result of liquid water that modified the surface.

 Measurements of Caliban's light curve by the Kepler space telescope indicate that its rotation period is about 9.9 hours.